rafaqz/Rasters.jl/README.md

 But, it means you have to manually load packages you need for each backend or additional functionality.

-For example, to use the GDAL backend, and download RasterDataSources files, you now need to do:
+For example, to use the GDAL backend, and download RasterDataSources files, you need to do:

 ```julia
 using Rasters, ArchGDAL, RasterDataSources